michaelrosejr/find_rogues/README.md

 This script will pull the rogue data from Aruba Central.
 Check the SSIDs against the list of ssids in the `check_ssids` variable.
 A print a Rogue Report.
 This report can be saved or emailed as HTML.

-Copy the `env_sampe` to `.env`
+Copy the `env.yaml.sample` to `.env.yaml`
-Edit the `.env` file with your Aruba Central API keys, SendGrid API, and your central login account.
+Edit the `.env.yaml` file with your Aruba Central API keys, SendGrid API, and your central login account.

 The SendGrid API key is only necessary if you want to email the report to users.